 What are the benefits of ebeam?

 Ebeam reactions are instantaneous.
-That’s instant curing, instant crosslinking, and instant sterilization.
-You know what they say: time is money!
-These instant processes also allow for higher throughput with a small footprint.
-Depending on the application, a single beam can run up to 400 m/min.
-A single beam can replace multiple banks of UV lights or miles of ovens.
+Delivering curing, crosslinking and sterilization on the spot.
+This speed translates into higher throughput with a small footprint.
+Depending on the application, a single beam can run up to 400 m/min, replacing multiple banks of UV lights or miles of ovens.

 Ebeam technology is energy efficient.
 It takes less energy to run an ebeam than it does to run your typical industrial UV-curing set-up.
 Additionally, most ebeam processes take place at room temperature allowing heat-sensitive coatings and substrates to be used.